 More Time to Play Thanks to Easy-to-Clean Lenses

-High-performance hydrophobic treatment for less frequent and easier cleaning
+Hydrophobic treatment for less frequent and easier cleaning

 Digital eye strain is a growing concern as children head back to school.
+A new survey reveals Alberta parents could do more to protect their children.

 “We are seeing more children who are experiencing digital eye strain after using electronics for more than two hours at a time,” said Dr. Diana Monea , an optometrist in Calgary.
 “It’s caused by a number of factors, including staring at close-up objects for too long, a lack of blinking and exposure to blue light that’s emitted by electronics.”

 The Alberta Association of Optometrists recently commissioned a survey to better understand children’s digital habits.
-According to the surveyed parents, Alberta elementary school age children spend an average of more than four hours a day using digital devices, while Alberta teenagers spend nearly eight hours a day using electronics.
+According to the surveyed parents, Alberta elementary-school-age children spend an average of more than four hours a day using digital devices, while Alberta teenagers spend nearly eight hours a day using electronics.

 While only 28% of parents say their child experiences symptoms during or after using digital devices, Dr. Monea points out that those symptoms can be difficult to detect.